 Arrange a viewing

-For your convenience, we offer 360° video tours for the majority of properties so you can take a look around and get an idea of the property before attending in person, should you wish to do so.
+For your convenience, we offer 360° video tours for the majority of properties so you can take a look around and get an idea of the property before attending in person.
 We include as many properties as possible on our viewing schedule with the times and dates listed on our website, Rightmove, Zoopla and OnTheMarket.
 You don’t need to make an appointment to attend these viewings – you can just turn up on the advertised time and day.
 Our staff are at each property for 15 minutes before moving on to the next appointment, so please ensure you arrive on time.

 If a property states by appointment, please contact us on (0121) 312 1212 to confirm the arrangements.
 However, please note that not all properties are available to view, particularly investment properties or properties in serious/dangerous states of disrepair, video tours will also not be available for these lots which you purchase at your own risk.

 Inspect the legal documents

 As it is an immediate legal exchange of contracts at the end of the auction, it is essential that you read all the legal documentation, to fully understand the terms of your purchase and any costs that may be payable in addition to the purchase price.
 By bidding on any auction lot, you are deemed to have read all the common auction conditions, important information, special conditions of sale and the full legal pack .
 These are all available to view free of charge from the properties page on our website and we strongly recommend that you ask a solicitor to read them on your behalf in advance of the auction.